cyberXarmenta/Testing-Web-Apps-for-Vulnerabilities/README.md

 <h2>Scenario</h2>
 I'm an Application Security Engineer for the bioengineering company, Replicants.
-Replicants have created several new web applications and would like me to test them for vulnerabilities.
+Replicants has created several new web applications and would like me to test them for vulnerabilities.
 Additionally, my manager would like me to test a tool called <i><b>BeEF</b></i> in order to understand the impact it could have on the organization if Replicants were targeted with this tool.

 <h2>Assignment Link:</h2>